 International humanitarian law

-International humanitarian law (IHL), also known as the rules of war, applies to armed conflicts.
-It protects people caught up in armed conflict who aren’t directly involved in it and restricts some of what participants in armed conflicts can do in war.
-IHL does not regulate whether a State may use force.
+International humanitarian law — also known as the rules of war — applies to armed conflicts.
+It protects people who aren’t directly involved and restricts what those involved in armed conflicts can do.

 The rules of war

-- Limit the weapons and tactics that can be used in war, to avoid unnecessary suffering.
+- Limit the weapons and tactics that can be used in war to avoid unnecessary suffering.

-Read our guide for journalists on IHL
+Read our guide for journalists

 What are the rules of war?